Majorana fermion

-With the exception of neutrinos, all of the Standard Model fermions are known to behave as Dirac fermions at low energy (lower than the electroweak symmetry breaking temperature), and none are Majorana fermions.
-The nature of neutrinos is not settled – they may turn out to be either Dirac or Majorana fermions.
+With the exception of neutrinos, all of the Standard Model elementary fermions are known to behave as Dirac fermions at low energy (lower than the electroweak symmetry breaking temperature), and none are Majorana fermions.
+The nature of neutrinos is not settled – they may be either Dirac or Majorana fermions.

-In condensed matter physics, quasiparticle excitations can appear like bound Majorana fermions.
+In condensed matter physics, quasiparticle excitations can appear like bound Majorana states.
 However, instead of a single fundamental particle, they are the collective movement of several individual particles (themselves composite) which are governed by non-Abelian statistics.

 Theory

 The concept goes back to Majorana's suggestion in 1937 that electrically neutral spin-1/2 particles can be described by a real-valued wave equation (the Majorana equation), and would therefore be identical to their antiparticle, because the wave functions of particle and antiparticle are related by complex conjugation, which leaves the Majorana wave equation unchanged.